pallavigkwd/CaloriePredictions/README.md

 Group Y: Recipes with `Average Rating` of 4 or higher <br>
 Note that we dropped the recipes with `np.nan` ratings from our fairness analysis, however this still left us with approximately 97% of the recipes from our dataframe.

-- Test Statistic: RMSE
+- *Test Statistic*: RMSE
 (Must use RMSE because we built a regression model)
-- Null Hypothesis: Our model is fair.
+- *Null Hypothesis*: Our model is fair.
 Its precision for recipes with lower ratings and recipes with higher ratings are roughly the same, and any differences are due to random chance.
-- Alternative Hypothesis: Our model is unfair.
+- *Alternative Hypothesis*: Our model is unfair.
 Its precision for lower rated recipes is higher than its precision for higher rated recipes.
-- Test Statistic: Signed Difference of RMSE
+- *Test Statistic*: Signed Difference of RMSE
-- Observed Test Statistic: 6.940093531778476
+- *Observed Test Statistic*: 6.940093531778476
-- Significance Level: 0.01
+- *Significance Level*: 0.01

 #### Permutation Test Results and Interpretation
 P-value: 0.0 <br>
 After running our permutation test, we calculated a p-value of 0.0, meaning that it was highly unlikely that we would see a value equal to our test statistic or higher.
 With this finding, we can reject the null hypothesis that our model is fair across recipes with lower ratings and recipes with higher ratings.
 There may be other confounding factors that contribute to the inequality in the models, so we cannot make the statement that it is simply because of recipe rating that the model is unfair across our two groups.